Seyyed-Reza-Mashhadi/dbt_project_OLIST/README.md

     {%- endif -%}
 {%- endmacro %}
 ```
- Note that a **seed** is used to add full province name to desired tables in addition to its abbreviation.

 ## ✅ Data Quality Testing

 Testing was a core part of this project, using both **generic**, and **singular** tests.